matttpj/CarND-LaneLines/writeup_CarND-LaneLines-P1.md

  2. Apply Gaussian blur
  3. Apply Canny transform to detect edges
  4. Mask image with a poylgon (4 vertices)
  5. Draw lines on a blank image with average gradients of lines detected by Hough transform

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
  * separating left-side(+) and right-side(-) lines
  * calculating their average slope
  * drawing the average line only on left and right side of the image.

 Here is the output of the pipeline:

-![alt text][./test_images_output/solidWhiteRightprocessed.png]
+[image2][./test_images_output/solidWhiteRightprocessed.png]

 ### 2. Identify potential shortcomings with your current pipeline